kevinolega/callcentertrainingtips/start.md

 This website is a library of hundreds of hours worth of lessons and activities that you can read and learn from.

+## Warning: Strong Language Ahead

+When I wrote this message, I'm trying to imagine the friends who ask me for help.

+So imagine...

+That we are having a heart to heart talk.

+Consider everything I say here.

+And look at your situation.

+And see what applies to you.

+## The Truth Hurts

+So some of the things I will say WILL BE OFFENSIVE TO A LOT OF PEOPLE.

+But know that I say all these in love.

+I want you to improve your life.

+And I am willing to tell you the truth so you can make the change.

+It's only after you admit your mistakes that you are free to correct them.

+That being said, let's start by answering this next question.

 ## Do You Deserve A Better Life?

-That being said, I only help people who have a strong commitment to succeed.
+I only help people who have a strong commitment to succeed.

 ## BPO Workers are Rewarded For Hard Work